specklesystems/speckle-docs/server/server-setup.md

 <Banner />

-# (deprecated) Deploying a Server - DigitalOcean Marketplace App
+# (Obsolete) Deploying a Server - DigitalOcean Marketplace App

 ::: tip IMPORTANT
 As of April 2024 Speckle has deprecated the DigitalOcean Marketplace App.
 We instead recommend following our [deployment guide using Docker Compose](./server-manualsetup.md).